 They are fairly light weight, so if your baby’s room tends to run on the cooler side and you’re looking to keep them warm, the Halo sleep sack isn’t the best option.

-My Go-To Toddler Sleep Sacks
+The Best Toddler Sleep Sacks

 Most people think sleep sacks are just for babies, but there are also some toddler options, and like I said, I’m a sleep sack mama through and through, so you better believe Olivia (3) still wears one!

 Once again, Woolino is our favorite and we’ve not tried another toddler sleep sack.
 We love the 4 Season Ultimate Toddler Sleep Bags, as they fit from ages 2-4 years old.
+[Remember you can get 10% off your when you use the code VIAGRACES10 at checkout!]

 Woolino also has sleep bags with feet, but we prefer the sleep bags so I know her feet are warm, and there’s much less of a chance she could climb out of her crib.

-Olivia never attached to a lovie, but her sleep sack is absolutely her comfort device.
+Olivia never attached to a lovey, but her sleep sack is absolutely her comfort device.
 I’ve heard of some kids who end up cuddling their old sleep sacks once they grow out of them, and I won’t be surprised if that’s our kiddo.

 Halo Big Kids Sleepsack